Time of the Gypsies: Plot

-Perhan lives with his devoted grandmother Khatidza, his lame sister Danira and his dissolute uncle Merdzan.
-Khatidza possesses a level of supernatural powers (mainly healing) and Perhan himself inherited some minor telekinetic abilities.
-He wants to marry a girl named Azra, but her mother will not allow it, as Perhan is the illegitimate son of a Slovenian soldier who had an affair with Perhan's late mother.
-Ahmed, the "Gypsy sheik," comes to the village with his brothers.
-Merdzan loses his clothes playing cards with Ahmed's brothers, and comes home desperate for money so that he can repay.
+Perhan lives with his devoted grandmother Khatidža, his lame sister Danira and his dissolute uncle Merdžan.
+Khatidža possesses a level of supernatural powers (mainly healing) and Perhan himself has inherited some minor telekinetic abilities.
+He wants to marry a girl named Azra, but her mother will not allow it, as Perhan is the illegitimate son of a Slovenian soldier who had an affair with Perhan's late mother, and without a job or savings.

+Ahmed, the "Gypsy sheikh", comes to the village with his brothers.
+Merdžan loses his clothes playing cards with Ahmed's brothers, and comes home desperate for money so that he can repay.
 It is raining and not finding any money, he accuses the grandmother of hiding the money from him and lifts the frame of the house up (using a rope and a truck), so that it is suspended in mid-air as the rain comes down on Perhan, his grandmother and Danira.
-Very soon after, Khatidza is summoned to use her powers to save Ahmed's sick son, Roberto, which Khatidza does.
+Very soon after, Khatidža is summoned to use her powers to save Ahmed's sick son, Roberto, which Khatidža does.
 For repayment, she proposes a deal with Ahmed - to pay for Danira's leg to be healed at a hospital in Ljubljana.
 Perhan goes with Danira, promising his grandmother not to leave her, but Ahmed asks where will he stay and convinces him to go to Milan.

-At first Perhan wants to make money honestly, but after being dragged through the mud, Perhan begins stealing and squirreling money away in a shack.
+At first Perhan wants to make money honestly, but after being beaten, tortured and dragged through the mud, Perhan begins stealing and squirreling money away in a shack.
 After being double-crossed by his brother Sadam, Ahmed appoints Perhan boss of the operation.
 Now relatively rich, Perhan goes home, where he is enraged to find Azra is pregnant.
 Perhan refuses to believe that the baby is his.
 They marry with the condition that she would sell the baby.
 Perhan is also disappointed to find that the house Ahmed promised to build him is not being built at all, and that Danira was not operated on, but forced to be a beggar as part of Ahmed's money operation.

 On their wedding night, Azra tells him the child is theirs, and was conceived when they made love on the Feast of St George.
 Still wearing her wedding dress, Azra dies after giving birth to a boy while levitating mid-air (a sign that the boy, as he inherited the powers, is indeed Perhan's).
 Because Ahmed leaves with the baby, which we discover later is also named Perhan, he is raised by Ahmed's crew.